david-marquez/Gain_Shark/README.md

-# Gain_Shark
+# Gain Shark
-The Gain Shark projects with .NET API and Angular web client
+The Gain Shark project with .NET API and Angular web client